mlwenocur/RepData_PeerAssessment1/PA1_template.md

 ####Analysis of Time Dependent Average Daily Activity

-We see from the graph below that actvity peaks around 8:30 to 9:00 AM then sharply drops.
+We see from the graph below that activity peaks around 8:30 to 9:00 AM then sharply drops.
 Activity picks up again around noon and remains low until late afternoon around 4:30 PM.
 From that point activity is generally higher until about 7:30 to 8:00 PM.

 ```r
 dataByInterval <-group_by(actData, interval)